-The IHSAA recognizes boys baseball, boys basketball, boys cross-country, football, boys golf, boys soccer, boys swimming, boys tennis, boys track & field and wrestling as Single Gender Sports offered just to male students and recognizes girls basketball, girls cross-country, girls golf, gymnastics, girls soccer, girls swimming, softball, girls tennis, girls track & field, and volleyball as Single Gender Sports offered just to female students. - a.
+The IHSAA recognizes boys baseball, boys basketball, boys cross country, football, boys golf, boys soccer, boys swimming, boys tennis, boys track & field, boys volleyball and wrestling as Single Gender Sports offered just to male students and recognizes girls basketball, girls cross country, girls flag football, girls golf, gymnastics, girls lacrosse, girls soccer, girls swimming, softball, girls tennis, girls track & field, girls volleyball and girls wrestling as Single Gender Sports offered just to female students. - a.
 A student's interscholastic participation in a School's program in a Single Gender Sport is limited to students whose Birth Gender matches the gender of the Single Gender Sport. - b.
 A student whose Birth Gender is male may not participate in a Single Gender Sport program for female students. - c.
 A student whose Birth Gender is female may not participate in a Single Gender Sport program for male students. - d.
 Exception: - (1.)
-During the Contest Season: if a School has a boys' program in baseball, basketball, football, soccer or wrestling, but not a comparable girls' program in those sports (for the purposes of this section baseball and softball are not comparable sports), a female student may participate in the School's boys' program in baseball, basketball, football, soccer and wrestling. - (2.)
-During a Tournament Series: - (a) if a School has a boys' program in baseball, football or wrestling, a female student may participate in the School's programs in those sports, and - (b) if a School has a boys program in basketball or soccer, but does not have a girls program in those sports, a female student may participate in the School's boys program in those sports, but - (c) in cross country, golf, swimming and diving, tennis, or track and field, a female student may not participate in any boys program in those sports, but may only participate in the girls program in those sport during the Tournament Series.

-• 9-10 Gender Participation Component Waiver
+During the Contest Season: if a School has a boys' program in baseball, basketball, football, or soccer, but not a comparable girls' program in those sports (for the purposes of this section baseball and softball are not comparable sports), a female student may participate in the School's boys' program in baseball, basketball, football, and soccer. - (2.)
+During a Tournament Series: - (a) if a School has a boys' program in baseball, or football, a female student may participate in the School's programs in those sports, and - (b) if a School has a boys program in basketball or soccer, but does not have a girls program in those sports, a female student may participate in the School's boys program in those sports, but - (c) in cross country, golf, swimming and diving, tennis, track and field or wrestling, a female student may not participate in any boys program in those sports, but may only participate in the girls program in those sports during the Tournament Series. - 9-10 Gender Participation Component Waiver